2020 in retrospective. 2020 and file 13. Maybe 2020 and Area 51 almost sounds better!

 I was getting used to the new normal.

-That little space in my condo became my main focus during these months.
-Like I explained in my Pandemic.
-Groceries & Squirreling Away blog post, my ‘thing’ was now stocking up on food.
+That little space in my condo became my focus during these months.
+As I explained in my Pandemic.
+Groceries & Squirreling Away blog post, my ‘thing’ now was stocking up.

 There was a new normal out there, and I had all intention to become the master of this new reality.

 September to December 2020

 During these changes, one big change came through… My father.

 You see, my father was living in a retirement home.
 As the Pandemic hit, they closed their doors, and visiting hours became fewer or not allowed at all for quite a while.

 Older people get easily confused.
 And that’s what happened to my father.
 He did not understand what was happening, and his mind closed down.
 He became depressed.
 The orderlies would call, and we would have video meetings.